 In this post we describe Step by step How to Build a Custom jQuery Plugin to display a Form using Twitter Bootstrap.

-- a customizable HTML Form with all input types as required (including text, email, number, date, color, file, hidden, datetime, button input types)
+In this article we build a custom jQuery Plugin to display :- a customizable HTML Form with all input types as required (including text, email, number, date, color, file, hidden, datetime, button input types)

 - fully customizable style , with the defaults using Twitter Bootstrap CSS3 styles .